microsoft/FASTER/docs/_docs/23-fasterkv-tuning.md

 ## Managing Hash Index Size

-FasterKV consists of a hash index (pure in-memory) that stores pointers to data, and logs that store the actual key-value data itself (spanning memory and storage.
+FasterKV consists of a hash index (pure in-memory) that stores pointers to data, and logs that store the actual key-value data itself (spanning memory and storage).
 This document discusses the hash index size.
 The number of main hash buckets is set by the constructor argument, called _index size_.